The option

 You can also write versions of the above operations that operate on optional tokens.

-These operations are equivalent to above versions whenever opt_v = Some(v)
+The operations below are equivalent to the above versions whenever opt_v == Some(v)

 ,

-and they are all no-ops when opt_v = None
+and they are all no-ops when opt_v == None

 .

-To create an Option<State::field>
+To create an Option<tok>

 :